Half Day Private Guided Seattle City Tour

 Get two tours in one on this Seattle and Snoqualmie Falls tour.

-We pick you up at your Seattle/Bellevue hotel and take you to all the fun places we love.
+We pick you up at your Seattle/Bellevue/Airport hotel or pier and take you to all the fun places we love.
 The Space Needle, Pike Place Market, and historic Pioneer Square.
 You'll get the inside scoop on what's happening with our growth, population, and weather, along with some history and geology of the area.
 You'll also get the wonderful experience to see Snoqualmie Falls.
 It's worth the 45 minute drive with it's 268' fall.

 $219 pp plus tax